-Commercial meats, in addition to being linked with diseases like diabetes and cancer, are usually raised in horrid conditions: They’re fed unnatural diets, beaten up, and are injected with antibiotics and chemical additives.
+Commercial meats, in addition to being linked with diseases like diabetes and cancer, are usually raised in horrid conditions: They are fed unnatural diets, beaten up, and are injected with antibiotics and chemical additives.
 The price we pay for sufficient protein is our health.

-The key advantage of a vegetarian diet then, at least in this context, is that you’re getting enough protein and without the negative side effects.
-Here’s a list of protein-dense plant-based foods that are a lot healthier than meat:
+The key advantage of a vegetarian or plant-based diet then, at least in this context, is that you’re getting enough protein and without the negative side effects.
+Here’s a list of protein-dense, plant-based foods that are a lot healthier than meat:

 A cup of black beans contains 15 grams of protein, which is slightly more than the 13-gram protein content of a medium-sized chicken drumstick.
-It’s not a very impressive gap, but consider this: Black beans, unlike chicken, are rich in fiber and are low in fat and have no cholesterol.
+It’s not an impressive gap, but consider this: Black beans, unlike chicken, are rich in fiber and are low in fat and have no cholesterol.

 This one-celled, nutrient-dense algae has been touted as a superfood among the health-conscious.
 Commercially, spirulina comes in the form of dark green powder.
 It’s usually added to protein shakes, juices, smoothie bowls, and the like.
 It’s high in zinc, potassium, calcium, and has eight essential amino acids.
 As for its protein content, this superfood is 65 to 71 percent complete protein compared to beef, which is only 22 percent.

 Tempeh, which is a lot like tofu, is a fermented soybean product and is usually eaten as a substitute for bacon.
 A cup of tempeh has about 33 grams of protein, while a slice of bacon only has about three grams.